Create A Water Texture

 Simplify

-With the texture still selected, go Object > Path > Simplify.
+With the texture for the water texture vector still selected, go Object > Path > Simplify.
 Within the Simplify dialog, change the Curve Precision to 70% and the Angle Threshold to 0 and press OK.
 Next, change the color of the texture to 70% Cyan in the Color Panel.

 Offset Path